gocodebox/lifterlms-helper/README.md

 Additionally, the LifterLMS Update API will only serve updates when a license is active.
 The status of a license is determined during an update request (when the user clicks the "update" button) so if a license expires, the download will not actually be served and the user will receive an error during the update attempt.

+### Ensuring the Extension can receive updates

+In order to determine what extensions are eligible for automatic updates, this plugin queries static data from a LifterLMS Cloudfront domain.
+The static data is json object of plugins and themes that can receive updates via the Helper.

+Your extension must be added to our static data, to do so, please contact Thomas Levy.

 ### Adding a LifterLMS License Key Activation Field to a premium LifterLMS Extension

 To add a license key field and take advantage of the API simply add an array to a LifterLMS settings array using any of the available settings filters.